 - Preheat oven to 375.
 Dice peaches into cubes and pour in 8×8 baking dish.

 - Mix 1 tablespoon of the flour with the brown sugar, cinnamon and nutmeg in a small bowl and pour onto peaches.
 Stir to cover all peaches.

-- In a medium sized bowl combine remaining flour, egg, oats, and melted butter.
+- In a medium sized bowl combine remaining flour, egg, oats, baking powder and melted butter.
 Stir and pour over peaches.

 - Depending on the level of sweetness you like, you can sprinkle with sugar before baking to get a pretty shine.

 - Bake 25 to 45 minutes or until bubbling.

 I haven’t always liked baking, but I’ve always loved shopping!
 I’ve linked some of the items I always use.
 If I couldn’t find the exact thing, I chose the most similar I could find.